 Tree climbing and zipline turns

-Tree Tops Adventure Park offers a variety of activities for children and adults alike: tree climbing, a zip-line (the longest in the world) and other outdoor games.
-It is strongly recommended to book in advance.
+Tree Tops Adventure Park offers several activities that will suit young and old alike: tree climbing, a zip line (the longest in the world) and other outdoor games.
+It is highly recommended to book in advance.
+Open from 10 a.m. to 5 p.m.
+Allow $50 per person for the Tree Ropes Course which lasts 2h50.

 Take the Ettalong Ferry to Palm Beach